Pretty Email

 Composing Dynamic Content

-If you want your Email Body content to be dynamic and composed by yourself to your needs, you can achieve that using the Notification plugin (Free or Pro version).
+If you want your Email Body content to be dynamic and composed by yourself to your needs, you can achieve that using the Notification plugin ( or version).